nwtaf/image-format-size-comparison/README.md

-# image-format-size-comparison
+# Image Format Size Comparison
-Visualize the impact of image resizing on file size across various image formats including JPEG, PNG, GIF, and different bitmap color depths.
-Includes command line options.
+This project provides a Python script to visualize the impact of image resizing on file size across various image formats including JPEG, PNG, and BMP.
+The script generates individual graphs for each format and a comparison graph for all formats.
+The graphs are saved as PNG files in a specified folder.

 ## Installation
-Before running the script, make sure the matplotlib package is installed:
+Before running the script, make sure you have the required Python packages installed.
+You can install them with pip:

-`pip install matplotlib`
+`pip install opencv-python matplotlib`

 ## Usage
-To generate a graph for a specific image format, run the script with desired format as an argument.
-The available formats are `jpeg`, `png`, `gif`, `bmp_mono`, `bmp_16`, `bmp_256`, and `bmp_24bit`.
-For example, to plot the graph for JPEG files:

-`python ifsc.py jpeg`

-To generate graphs for all supported image types at once:

-`python ifsc.py all`
+The script takes the path of an image file and an output folder as arguments.
+It resizes the image to various percentages of the original size, saves the resized images in the specified formats, and generates graphs of the file sizes.

+Example of how to use the script:

+`python resize_and_save_image.py /path/to/image /path/to/output/folder`

+This will resize the image to percentages ranging from 10% to 100% of the original size, save the resized images in JPEG, PNG, and BMP formats in the output folder, and generate the graphs in a "graphs" subfolder within the output folder.

+You can customize the formats and resize percentages by modifying the formats and resize_percents parameters in the resize_and_save_image function.